 In today’s high-stakes world of cybersecurity, data breaches now number in the billions when it comes to exposed records.
 For organizations, a secure infrastructure is essential.
 But it’s critical from a process standpoint to provide secure ways for their customers and employees to access the data they need for daily production.

 The problem is that many organizations still rely on passwords.
 Even though passwords are meant to be secure barriers, they’re inherently flawed.
 Why?
-Because people tend to choose short and simple passwords that are easy to remember, and reuse the same five or six across dozens of websites.
+Because people tend to choose short and simple passwords that are easy to remember and reuse the same five or six across dozens of websites.

 Single sign-on, a holistic approach to authentication, is a popular security measure that allows users access and convenience.
-The organizations who employ it will also enjoy a more systematic perspective on data that allows better integration, control, and aggregation.
+The organizations that employ it will also enjoy a more systematic perspective on data that allows better integration, control, and aggregation.

 What is single sign-on?

 Single sign-on (known as SSO) is a modern authentication capability and higher-level security barrier.
 With SSO, a user’s identifying data — known as “claims” to their identity — are stored with a separate entity called an identity provider.

 Many organization, web, and cloud apps you’re logging into use identity providers that allow you to access the sites or materials you need with a single set of sign-in credentials.
 By doing so, identity providers help enterprise companies and cloud apps manage access and access levels, bypassing the password dilemma and increasing security.

 For example, if you, like millions of others, logged into Zoom yesterday, you probably used an identity provider (if you don’t have a Zoom-specific username and password).
 You could sign in using an SSO, Google, or Facebook login.
 That’s just one example of using one set of credentials to get into a third-party app.